roundrobin/flummox-react-router-webpack-demo/README.md

 ## Feedback

-If you have any questions or there is something you would like to see in the demo app, just open an issue and I will try add it.
+If you have any questions or if there is something you would like to see in the demo app, just open an issue and I will try to get to it asap.